fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/index.md

 ## Scaffolding FastCGI project directory structure

-To scaffold FastCGI project structure using Fano framework, run with  `--create-project-fcgi` command line options
+To scaffold FastCGI project structure using Fano framework, run with  `--project-fcgi` command line options

 ```
-$ fanocli --create-project-fcgi=[project-name]
+$ fanocli --project-fcgi=[project-name]
 ```

 For example, following command will cause a new FastCGI project created in directory name `test-fano-fcgi` inside current directory.

 ```
-$ fanocli --create-project-fcgi=test-fano-fcgi
+$ fanocli --project-fcgi=test-fano-fcgi
 ```

-Generated project files are mostly similar to `--create-project` output, except that `src/app.pas`, and `src/bootstrap.pas` which will generate a daemon FastCGI web application.
+Generated project files are mostly similar to `--project` output, except that `src/app.pas`, and `src/bootstrap.pas` which will generate a daemon FastCGI web application.
 See [Deploy as FastCGI application](/deployment/fastcgi) for information on how to setup FastCGI application to work with various web server.

 ## Scaffolding SCGI project directory structure

-To scaffold SCGI project structure using Fano framework, run with  `--create-project-scgi` command line options
+To scaffold SCGI project structure using Fano framework, run with  `--project-scgi` command line options

 ```
 $ fanocli --create-project-scgi=[project-name]